Hemachandran007/Sales-Performance-Analysis-Dashboard/README.md

 After preparing the data, I imported it into Power BI and used Power Query and DAX to create key KPIs such as Total Sales, Total Boxes Shipped, Average Order Value, and Sales per Box.

-##then built an interactive Sales Performance Dashboard to analyze:
+##then built an interactive Sales Performance Dashboard to analyze
 Sales by Country
 Sales by Product
 Sales by Salesperson